Privacy Policy

 Information you give to us

-From our site we sell subscriptions to Powerboat & RIB magazine, along with single issues and back issues, and from time to time other items.
+From our digital platform we offer premium subscriptions, special content access, and exclusive offers and discounts to our community.
 In order to process your orders and requests, it is necessary to collect essential information from you.
-This includes, but is not limited to: your name, mailing address, telephone numbers and your email address.
-For gift subscriptions, we will collect information about the donor and recipient, in order to process the order.
+This includes, but is not limited to: your name, email address, telephone numbers, and your billing address.
+For gift subscriptions, we will collect information about both the purchaser and recipient, in order to process the order.

-Powerboat & RIB use a secure online subscription management provider, SimpleCirc.
-SimpleCirc are required to protect your data.
+Powerboat & RIB use secure online subscription management providers.
+These providers are required to protect your data under strict data processing agreements.

-Your orders are process through the third party secure payment processor, PayPal or Stripe who have their own Privacy & Cookie Policies.
+Your orders are processed through third party secure payment processors, including PayPal, Stripe, and Recurly, who have their own Privacy & Cookie Policies.

-For those who who received the Readers Highlights or the Powerboat & RIB Newsletter, Powerboat & RIB never sell their email list to third parties.
-To register for the digital edition, your name is voluntary, but your email address and country is required.
+For those who receive our newsletters and platform updates, Powerboat & RIB never sell email lists to third parties.
+To register for premium digital content, your name is voluntary, but your email address and country is required.

 Information we keep

 We will retain the information noted above in order to manage subscription accounts, including name, address, email address and telephone number.
-Added to this data will be the date of order, subscriber assigned reference, company (if relevant), the current subscription issues purchased, subscription rate paid, the original issue ever subscribed to, the payment type, and any notes relevant to the subscription.
-(Example: Issue X lost in post, resent & date).
+Added to this data will be the date of order, subscriber assigned reference, company (if relevant), the current subscription purchased, subscription rate paid, the original subscription date, the payment type, and any notes relevant to the subscription.
+(Example: Content access issues resolved on [date]).

 Payment Information